Biomedical Research Centres (BRCs) transform scientific breakthroughs into diagnostic tests and life-saving treatments for patients.

 - Being personal; your health is personal to us and our research is personal to you

-We will drive forward pioneering research in the areas of: musculoskeletal disease, hearing health, respiratory disease, dermatology and three cancer themes (prevention, radiotherapy and precision medicine).
+We are driving forward pioneering research in the areas of: musculoskeletal disease, hearing health, respiratory disease, dermatology and three cancer themes (prevention, radiotherapy and precision medicine).

 The Manchester BRC is hosted by Manchester University NHS Foundation Trust and The University of Manchester, in partnership with The Christie NHS Foundation Trust and Salford Royal NHS Foundation Trust.
 Our research is supported by the Manchester Academic Health Science Centre and Northern Health Science Alliance.